Cimarrón Monument & El Cobre Sanctuary Tour

 Tour to Cimarrón Monument & El Cobre Sanctuary

-At the indicated time, we'll meet at the Plaza de Marte.
-From this central point in Santiago de Cuba, we'll depart in an elegant classic car towards El Cobre, which is 40 minutes away.
+We will meet at the Plaza de Marte at the indicated time.
+From this central point in Santiago de Cuba, we will depart in an elegant classic car toward El Cobre, which is 40 minutes away.

-This municipality of colonial origin was strategically important due to its copper mines.
-We will first visit the Cimarrón Monument, erected in honor of the 17th-century copper mining slaves.
-This site is part of a UNESCO initiative aimed at highlighting the stories of those deprived of freedom and who labored in Cuba.
-As we ascend to the monument, we will also enjoy the surrounding natural landscapes.
+This colonial municipality was historically important due to its copper mines.
+Our first stop will be the Cimarrón Monument, dedicated to the 17th-century copper mining slaves.
+This site is part of a UNESCO initiative aimed at highlighting the stories of those who were enslaved and worked on the island.
+We will enjoy the natural landscapes as we approach the monument.

-Next, we'll visit the El Cobre Sanctuary, also known as the Basilica Santuario Nacional de Nuestra Señora de la Caridad del Cobre.
-The basilica, accessed by a staircase of 254 steps, is a key religious site in southern Cuba.
-We will discuss the religious significance of this sanctuary, famous among Cubans.
-Notably, Pope Francis prayed at its altar during his official visit in 2015.
+Next, we will visit the El Cobre Sanctuary, also known as the Basilica Santuario Nacional de Nuestra Señora de la Caridad del Cobre.
+The basilica is reached by a staircase of 254 steps and is a significant religious site in southern Cuba.
+We will explore the sanctuary's religious importance, noting that Pope Francis prayed at its altar during his visit to the island in 2015.

-After our visit to the basilica, we will take a short walk through the town of El Cobre before returning to Santiago de Cuba in our classic car, completing the tour in approximately 4 hours.
+After visiting the basilica, we will take a short walk through the town of El Cobre before returning to Santiago de Cuba in our classic car, completing the tour in 4 hours.

 Included